-11. Project Action Plan Summary
+11 Project Action Plan Summary

-This section presents an overview of the variety of actions proposed within this plan.
+This section presents a page by page overview of the variety of actions proposed within this plan.
 Actions are grouped according to the same manner in which they were detailed above.

-Project/Program Description Estimated Cost Benefits Schedule of Implementation Project Manager Reassigned Cars Large cab cars are assigned to the Capitol Corridor route None Increase the capacity of the train.
-Done CCJPA "Double Stops" at Berkeley Stop twice at Berkeley so that all train cars are accessible to the platform.
-None Existing capacity is optimized.
-Done CCJPA Conductor Directions/Announcements for Bicycle Storage Consistent conductor direction and management of bicyclists None Optimizes existing capacity Coordinated with enforcement phase CCJPA and Amtrak at stations - - - - Modified Equipment Rotation Trains with larger capacity are paired with busier schedules None Optimized use of train sets Done CCJPA
+Project/Program Description Estimated Cost Benefits Schedule of Implementation Project Manager Reassigned Cars Cab cars with greater bicycle storage are assigned to the Capitol Corridor route None Increase the capacity of the train Done CCJPA "Double Stops" at Berkeley Stop twice at Berkeley so that all train cars are accessible to the platform.
+None Existing capacity is optimized Done CCJPA Conductor Directions/Announcements for Bicycle Storage Consistent conductor direction and management of bicyclists None Optimizes existing capacity Coordinated with enforcement phase CCJPA and Amtrak Modified Equipment Rotation Trains with larger bicycle capacity (e.g., 8200 series cars) are paired with busier schedules None Optimized use of train sets Done CCJPA